 Element of Reward Bucket of Metrics Rationale/Types of Metrics Used Annual Bonus Plan Financial metrics Measures chosen to support delivery of the Group's annual business plan.
-Metrics vary annually but may include metrics linked to: - Profitability; - Cash generation; and - Any other performance perspective considered appropriate by the Committee.
-Non-financial metrics May charge performance perspective considered appropriate by the committee.
-Measures chosen to support delivery of the Group's annual strategic priorities.
-Metrics vary annually but may include metrics linked to: Health, Safety and Wellbeing; People and ESG; Personal/Strategic Goals; and Any other performance perspective considered appropriate by the Committee.
+Metrics vary annually but may include metrics linked to: - Profitability; - Cash generation; and - Any other performance perspective considered appropriate by the Commit Non-financial metrics Measures chosen to support delivery of the Group's annual strategic priorities.
+Metrics vary annually but may include metrics linked to: - Health, Safety and Wellbeing; - People and ESG; - Personal/Strategic Goals; and - Any other performance perspective considered appropriate by the Committee.
 Performance Share Plan Financial/sustainability metrics Measures chosen to support delivery of the Group's long-term strategic and sustainability priorities.
-Metrics may vary by cycle but may include metrics linked to: Profitability (e.g. EPS); Efficient use of capital employed (e.g. ROCE); Total shareholder return (e.g. relative TSR); and Sustainability (e.g. water reduction/climate change/waste reduction).
+Metrics may vary by cycle but may include metrics linked to: - Profitability (e.g. EPS); - Efficient use of capital employed (e.g. ROCE); - Total shareholder return (e.g. relative TSR); and - Sustainability (e.g. water reduction/climate change/waste reduction).